 Creating an Omnichannel Experience for Diners

 1. Get Personal

 A seamless experience should be a given when it comes to omnichannel engagement, but that experience becomes all the more powerful when it’s personalized.
 A loyalty program that is well integrated across all your channels — allowing customers to earn and use points and rewards in store and via your app and website — gives you a chance to collect valuable personal data about customers and to engage with them in a relevant way.

 This data can be used to target marketing campaigns to deliver the right message at the right time and to similarly personalize face-to-face encounters for increased customer satisfaction and retainment.
-Luxury retailer Burberry, for instance, has reported a 50% increase in repeat customers thanks to this type of personalized customer experience.

 2. Offer Convenience

 Today’s diners have hectic lives, and they expect a quick and convenient way to order and pay, seeking out options to order ahead, skip the line, and make payments via mobile wallet to save a few precious moments.

 One of the top reasons consumers are using new technologies like mobile apps for online ordering is to order, pay, and have their food waiting for them when they arrive.
 According to eMarketer, US click-and-collect sales more than doubled in 2020 due to the pandemic and will sustain double-digit growth rates over the next four years.
 The concept of ordering and paying online and collecting in-store has gained momentum amid the pandemic.

 Speaking of mobile, it is unwise to underestimate the power of mobile payments today.
 It is wise to update your app to include brick and mortar location info and menus, and allow your diners to pay through the app and to access their loyalty rewards.